valevil27/SatiSPeech-2025/README.md

 ## Notes

+The attention mechanism used in the project is trained using a custom implementation, where its weights are learned during the training process using a small keras neural network.

+Once the model is trained, we extract the output from one of the layers of the model and use it as the embedding generated using the attention mechanism, which are then fed into the models selected for training.

+This approach allows for fast and efficient embedding generation, as it avoids the need for additional training steps that would be required if we trained the attention mechanism individually for each model.

-The present attention mechanism is a placeholder made so it doesn't break the program if used.
+~~The present attention mechanism is a placeholder made so it doesn't break the program if used.
-It uses a simple attention mechanism that assigns random weights to all tokens and doesn't train them in the training the process.
+It uses a simple attention mechanism that assigns random weights to all tokens and doesn't train them in the training the process.~~

-The attention mechanism used in the project is still to be ported from the original notebook implementation to the scripts presented in this repository.
+~~The attention mechanism used in the project is still to be ported from the original notebook implementation to the scripts presented in this repository.~~